 When creating our PP Strategy we recognise the importance of considering the context of the school and the subsequent challenges made.
-We will use research conducted by the EEF and recognised literature (such as 'Addressing Educational Disadvantage by Marc Rowland) to support decisions made around the usefulness and implementation of different strategies.
+We will use research conducted by the EEF and recognised literature (such as 'Addressing Educational Disadvantage by Marc Rowland and 'How do the most successful schools support disadvantaged pupils' by Mark Wrangles) to support decisions made around the usefulness and implementation of different strategies.